mmistakes/jekyll-theme-skinny-bones/getting-started/index.md

 For longer posts you may find it beneficial to include a table of contents menu.
 Add `{% raw %}{% include toc.html %}{% endraw %}` where you'd like the TOC to appear and Kramdown will take care of the rest by converting all headlines to list of links.

-If you need to alter the *Overview* headline text that appears at the top of the list, you can modify it in `main.js`.
+If you need to alter the *Overview* headline text that appears at the top of the list, you can do so by editing `_data/messages.yml`.

 #### Google AdSense